tchambon/A-Sliced-Wasserstein-Loss-for-Neural-Texture-Synthesis/README.md

 ## Timing

-Timing reference for 20 iterations on 256x256 resolution (which is overkill as good results appear earlier):
+Timing reference for 20 iterations (which is overkill as good results appear earlier) on 256x256 resolution:

 - On GPU (NVIDIA GTX 1080 Ti): 3min58.
 - On CPU (intel i5-8600k CPU): 37min33.